riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 terms to clarify:

 - precise vs imprecise theory
-- "2+ levels"
+- "2+ levels" -- levels of abstraction vs levels of indirection
-- building agents from the ground up
-- predicting what ML systems do
+- building agents from the ground up vs predicting what ML systems do

 ## World 1